cjshearer/modern-hugo-resume/README.md

 Go to `(your repo) > Actions` and click "Enable workflows".
 These are disabled by default on forks, to prevent unintended workflow runs.

-### 4. Deploy your Customized Resume
+### 4. Deploy your Customized Site

-Edit the resume at `(your repo) > exampleSite/content/_index.md` using the github editor.
-When you commit it, the resume site will automatically be built and deployed to `https://<your_username>.github.io`.
+Edit the content at `(your repo) > exampleSite/content/_index.md` using the github editor.
+When you commit it, the site will automatically be built and deployed to `https://<your_username>.github.io`.

 > [!TIP]
 > You can skip editing the content and trigger the build and deploy workflow manually by going to `Actions > ./github/workflows/deploy.yaml` and clicking "run workflow".